ethereum/ethereum-org-website/src/content/eth2/shard-chains/index.md

 A shard chain is like a parallel blockchain that takes on some of the processing work.

+They are inspired by sharded databases, which scalability by spreading the load of a database across multiple instances.
+In other words, sharding increases the number of actors in the network to scale.

-Right now, all computers in the Ethereum network must download, compute, store and read every transaction in the history of Ethereum before processing a new one.
-It's no surprise that it can only process 7-15 transactions per second.
+Right now, all nodes in the Ethereum network must download, compute, store and read every transaction in the history of Ethereum before processing a new one.
+It's no surprise that it can only process ~15 transactions per second.

 If your computer is processing transactions on a shard chain, it only needs to download, compute, store and read every transaction on that shard.
 This is far less work.